Chronic Pain Group

 Pain Reprocessing Therapy (PRT) and Emotional Awareness and Expression Therapy (EAET) have shown promising efficacy in reducing pain and improving other pain-related outcomes.

+PRT is based on groundbreaking research showing that chronic pain can be transformed by retraining the brain's response to perceived threats.
 Pain Reprocessing Therapy (PRT) has shown high success rates in treating chronic pain, with a substantial portion of patients reporting elimination or near-elimination of pain, according to a study published in JAMA Psychiatry.
 Specifically, a study found that 66% of patients reported being pain-free or nearly pain-free after PRT.
+Through this evidence-based approach, patients learn to:

 -